Structure-Preserving Learning Using Gaussian Processes and Variational Integrators: Conclusions

 \section{Conclusions}

-We have presented an approach for structure-preserving learning of mechanical systems by combining variational integrators and Gaussian process regression to accurately model and integrate such systems.
+We have presented an approach for structure-preserving learning of mechanical systems by combining variational integrators and Gaussian process regression that accurately model and integrate such systems.
 Known kinematic constraints can be treated with this approach as well.
-For correct predictions from the Gaussian process regression, the developed method is a variational integrator.
+For correct predictions with the Gaussian process regression, the developed method is a variational integrator with corresponding symplectic properties.
 The evaluation of the proposed methods on a variety of mechanisms in simulation shows satisfactory results both for unconstrained and constrained parameterizations.

-Efficient algorithms exist for calculating the nominal dynamics with variational integrators, for example in \cite{fan_efficient_2019} or \cite{brudigam_linear-time_2020}, and attempts have been made at obtaining efficient Gaussian process regression, for example in \cite{lederer_training_2021}.
-Further advances in either area can directly be incorporated in the proposed approach.

 The data-efficiency of Gaussian process regression and accurate predictions of variational integrators even for large time steps make the proposed method interesting for real-time control applications.
-Future work could entail the combination with higher-order variational integrators, or exploiting the modularity of maximal-coordinate descriptions in numerical methods.

-\acks{We thank Armin Lederer and Samuel Tesfazgi for their help in preparing this manuscript.
+\acks{We thank Armin Lederer, Samuel Tesfazgi, and Petar Bevanda for their help in preparing this manuscript.
 This work was supported by the European Union's Horizon 2020 research and innovation programme under grant agreement no. 871295 "SeaClear".}